rafaelcgs10/dis2025/README.md

 Read all the comments in that file, and when you are done come back to this point in the tutorial.

+You can run the app again by following the same instructions from the beginning of this [section](minimal-flask-app).

 Our app is very basic: it only allow us to add and list todos.

 But we have covered some import concepts: templates, database interactions, and HTTP requests.